flatironinstitute/SkellySim/docs/source/config_generation.rst

 Terminology
 -----------

-Fiber: Flexible filament.
-Can be bound at either end to surfaces (Bodies and Peripheries), experience dynamic instability, and have constant motor forces per unit length along its axis.
+:obj:`Fiber:` Flexible filament.
+Can be bound at either end to surfaces (:obj:`Bodies` and :obj:`Peripheries`), experience dynamic instability, and have constant motor forces per unit length along its axis.

-Body: Mobile object (currently only a sphere) that can host fixed fibers or nucleate them via the dynamic instability module.
-Think centrosomes and other objects that microtubules are typically associated with.
+:obj:`Body:` Mobile object (currently only a sphere) that can host fixed fibers or nucleate them via the dynamic instability module.
+Think: centrosomes and other objects that microtubules are typically associated with.
 Currently only spherical bodies are supported.

-Periphery: Fixed surface that Fibers and Bodies are contained within.
+:obj:`Periphery:` Fixed surface that :obj:`Fibers` and :obj:`Bodies` are contained within.
 Basically a fixed cellular wall.
 Spheres, Ellipses, and any convex surface of revolution are supported.

 Example generation script